JohnLCaron/rlauxe/README.md

 ### Estimating Sample sizes

 For each contest assertion we estimate the needed sample size.
 The contest sample_size is then the maximum of those.

+Audits are done in rounds.
+If a contest is not proved or disproved, the next round's estimated sample size starts from the previous audit's pvalue.

 ### Consistent Sampling